gdunlop/gdunlop.github.io/_posts/2015-6-3-Interactive-postcode-map.md

 ### Inspiration

-Several years ago I read Ben Fry's book [Visualizing Data](http://www.amazon.com/exec/obidos/ASIN/0596514557/ref=nosim/benfrycom-20) and was impressed by `zipdecode` - an [interactive zipcode tool](http://benfry.com/zipdecode/) built using Processing.
+Several years ago I read Ben Fry's book [Visualizing Data](http://www.amazon.co.uk/exec/obidos/ASIN/0596514557/ref=nosim/benfrycom-20) and was impressed by `zipdecode` - an [interactive zipcode tool](http://benfry.com/zipdecode/) built using Processing.
 It was a simple dots-on-a-map visualisation of all US zipcodes with an added &quot;wow&quot; factor - start typing a zipcode and the map would zoom in/out and all matching zipcodes would light up.

 ![Interactive zipcodes using Processing]({{ site.baseurl }}/images/zip-decode.png)

 ### Perspiration

 Around this time I recruited an intern into OS Labs for 6 weeks - Joseph Braybrook.
 He mentioned Minecraft during interview, so naturally the first task I set him was to [build a Minecraft version of Great Britain](http://www.ordnancesurvey.co.uk/innovate/developers/minecraft-map-britain.html).
-The result got some [great press coverage](http://www.stipso.com/blog/2013/09/30/ordnance-survey-minecraft-viral-marketing) and the story has a happy ending as Joe now works full-time for OS (but I think he's gone off Minecraft).
+The result got some great press coverage and the story has a happy ending as Joe took on a permanent role with OS.

 The remainder of Joe's internship was spent re-creating the  `zipdecode` use case incorporating OS mapping and postcode data.
 This worked great as a desktop application built in Processing but performance wasn't great and there was no chance of getting it working in a web browser.